Commentary Matthew 13

 The seed sown among the thorns

-This is me.
-This is the pitfall I have to watch out for.
-The seed sown among the thorns is the one who hears the word, but the worries of this life and the deceitfulness of wealth choke the word, and it becomes unfruitful.
+The seed sown among the thorns represents the one who hears the word, but the worries of this life and the deceitfulness of wealth choke it, making it unfruitful.
+Let’s first consider the worries of life, and then we’ll examine the deceitfulness of wealth.

 If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him.
 (James 1:5)